dlundgren/zfrest/README.md

 }
 ```

-The other controllers from the Example bootstrap woud be:
+The other controllers from the Example bootstrap would be:

 * UserController
 * UserGroupsController